-Q: What is the Virginia Run for the Fallen?
+Q: What is the Arizona Run for the Fallen?

-A: Virginia Run for the Fallen is a statewide relay foot run in tribute to every Virginia military service member who has died while serving or as a result of serving during the War on Terror, since October 12, 2000.
-Covering 250 miles through fourteen counties for over 700 names.
-Every year on the first weekend in May.
+A: Virginia's Run for the Fallen is a statewide relay foot run in tribute to every Virginia military service member who has died while serving or as a result of serving during the War on Terror, since October 12, 2000.

 Q: How does the Run work?